 Think of how you can fill this time – and try to bring this action to an automatic level.

-For example, I was drawn to nicotine – we do push-ups several times.
+For example, I was drawn to nicotine - we do push-ups several times.
 Or we stand in the bar for a minute.
 Or we chew a hard apple.
 Or gnaw on a toothpick.
-Or open the window and take a few deep breaths.
+Or you could also crack the window and breathe some fresh air.

 Any option is fine, as long as the pause filler is always at hand at the right time.